halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-year-processing.md

 **Note:**  Employment Termination Payment (ETP) summaries are produced automatically during the Payment Summary process if you have entered the employees ETP details on the Payroll Employee card/Navigate ribbon/Employment Termination Pay card.

-### Print Payment Summary, ETP and Create the PAYG ATO File
+### Print Payment Summary ETP and Create the PAYG ATO File
 Use this option to produce your Payment Summaries, ETP Summaries and the ATO EPS file:

 Departments/Payroll/EOFY Processing/End of Tax Year/EOTY Payment Summaries